-Students in doctoral programs must demonstrate evidence of a high degree of scholarship, competence in scholarly exposition and ability to select, organize and apply knowledge through a "Guidelines for Preparing the dissertation.
-Doctoral Dissertation," as developed and enhanced by the Graduate Faculty of Jackson State University, provides examples of best practices concerning format standards that must be met before it receives final approval by the Division of Graduate Studies.
-These guidelines describe in detail the university-wide minimum standards for formatting dissertations, offers advice on how to meet those requirements and follows recommendations of the Council of Graduate Schools (CGS).
+Students in selected masters programs must demonstrate evidence of a high degree of scholarship, competence in scholarly exposition and ability to select, organize and apply knowledge through a project.
+"Guidelines for Preparing the MASTERS' PROJECT", as developed and enhanced by the Graduate Faculty of Jackson State University, provides examples of best practices concerning format standards that must be met before it receives final approval by the Division of Graduate Studies.
+These guidelines describe in detail the university-wide minimum standards for formatting master's project, offers advice on how to meet those requirements and follows recommendations of the Council of Graduate Schools (CGS).

-It is anticipated that these guidelines will likely contribute to program quality, improve student morale, limit attrition, and decrease the time it takes to fulfill the requirements for doctoral degrees.
+It is anticipated that these guidelines will likely contribute to program quality, improve student morale, limit attrition, and decrease the time it takes to fulfill the requirements for master-level degrees.